jagadekmeesala/ITG_EAGLE_Training/README.md

 - Transient keyword introduction
 - Object input stream and output stream problems
 - Serialiaztion and deserialization on Array list of objects.

+## Week-3
+### Day-1 - 2nd June, 2024 - Monday - 2 to 11

+***Tech***

+Trainer taught about
+-

+Researched about
+-- Java
+- IO problems that were assigned to us
+- BufferedInput stream and BufferedOuput stream
+- Serialization and deserialization